ALL 11 PRO SPORTS TEAMS IN GREATER LOS ANGELES ARE UNITED IN NEW COLLABORATION

 How can I learn more?

-- The ALLIANCE: Los Angeles and the Play Equity Fund will hold a Sports for Social Justice Symposium on July 22, to coincide with National Youth Sports Week, which is July 20-24.
-This webinar will include leaders from the sports organizations, as well as social justice leaders and sports commentators.
+- The ALLIANCE: Los Angeles and the Play Equity Fund held a Sports for Social Justice Symposium on July 22.
+This webinar included leaders from the sports organizations, as well as social justice leaders and sports commentators.